 Work Priorities

-Many women are faced with the difficult decision of what to do with their lives—to focus solely on work, dedicate time to their families and children, or take on the challenge of balancing both.
-We had the opportunity to talk with three amazing women in STEM who were tasked with this difficult decision.
+Many women are faced with the difficult decision of what to do with their lives- to focus solely on work, dedicate time to their families and children, or take on the challenge of balancing both.

 “There's a historical unrealistic expectation of academia, where you have to live and breathe this role as a professor- not have hobbies, not be present in your children's lives, and everything is just high pressure with a complete lack of work-life balance.
 And I know that some of the newer hires in our faculty are rebelling against that, regardless of gender.”

-Work life balance for Amy Sibul is strongly dependent on her maternal instincts.
+Work life balance for Amy Sibul, M.S. is strongly dependent on her maternal instincts.

-“I always knew I wanted to be a mother.
-Even for the five years that I was a stay at home mom and didn't work and was raising babies, I engaged with what I called developmental primatologist signs of development right because it was fascinating to me to watch humans grow from birth through these incredible phases.”
+"I always knew I wanted to be a mother.
+For the five years that I was a stay at home mom, I was engaged with what I called 'Developemntal Primatologist Signs of Development", because it was fascinating to me to watch humans grow from birth through these incredible phases."

-Amy Sibul’s career track may differ from most people, as she did not initially go into academia, nor pursue a tenure-track position once she did enter academia.
-Despite her maternal instincts, she was able to attain an immense amount of success, and most importantly, she has always done what makes her happy.
-Yet, that doesn’t mean work and family life are easy to balance.
+Amy's career track differs for most, as she did not initally go into academia.
+Despite her maternal instincts, she was able to attain an immense amount of success, and more importantly, she does wahat makes her happy.
+Yet, that does not mean work and family are easy to balance with one another.

-“I'm going to say yes more often to my family than I'm going to say to work and that's a hard balance.”
+"I am going to say yes more often to my family than I am going to say yes to work.
+That is a hard balance."

 Page researched and written by Micaela Olivares.